pdidev/pdi/plugins/serialize/README.md

   serialize:
     sparse_array: dense_array
 ```
-On each `sparse_array` data share, the plugin will expose serialized data under the `dense_array` name.
+On each `sparse_array` data share, the plugin will share serialized data under the `dense_array` name.
 The `dense_array` will be of type:
 ```yaml
 type: array